erolkuluslu/minimalist_state_management/README.md

 ## Acknowledgements

 Special thanks to [Ozkan Kaya](https://github.com/ozkayas) for providing the insightful tutorial and code implementation on efficient state management using service locator in Flutter.
-This project drew inspiration and learning from their work.
+This project drew inspiration and learning from his work.

 ## How to Use